The Practical Application of Marketing Psychology in E-Commerce

 The Naming and Framing of Categories (The Framing Effect)

 You’ve narrowed down your decision to a couple of different options and now it’s time to decide how much money you’re willing to spend on this phone.
 At this stage of the process, Fresh Electronics offers assistance by categorizing their devices into three different pricing groups:

 - People’s Choice

-One of the reasons for categorizing devices is that consumers respond differently to a choice, depending on how it is presented.
+One of the reasons for categorizing devices is that consumers make different choices depending on how they're presented.
 Marketers call this strategy the framing effect.

-The framing effect is a cognitive bias in which people decide on options based on whether they’re presented with positive or negative connotations; e.g. as a loss or gain (6).
+The framing effect is a cognitive bias in which people decide on options based on whether they’re presented with positive or negative connotations (e.g., as a loss or gain).
 In our example above, the least expensive option on the far left is named “Traditional” rather than “Cheapest” in order to soften the potentially negative connotation that being cheap might evoke.

-Driving the Customer towards the Middle Choice (The Center-Stage Effect)
+Driving the Customer Toward the Middle Choice (The Center-Stage Effect)